Kristina01111000/Drws_site/README.md

 - look for likert scale plugins, he wants it for site, get prices, try to get singular likert scale plugin, not a grouping of it and other stuff
-- probably wp forms pro is best
+- probably wp forms pro is best -> least baggage, most likely to work well
 - about 200 dollars
 - not sure if the results can be published to the user, talk to the people about it